Last Updated on February 13, 2022 by Paroma

 The list of amazing things to do in Humboldt County includes its commercial centers or towns that are home to vibrant communities, great seafood and colorful Victorian houses.
 Here are some of the best places to explore in Northern California:

 A long detour off the Redwood Highway will take you to Shelter Cove, the piece of land on the famed Lost Coast where the earth meets the sea in the most dramatic way possible.
 Spend at least one night at Shelter Cove for the following:

 16. Cape Mendocino Lighthouse: This Cape Cod style lighthouse with a red top looms over the coast at Point Delgada.
 No longer a functioning lighthouse (its Fresnel lens long gone), this one was reconstructed from the parts of the original lighthouse of the same name that stood 57 miles north on the coast in Petrolia, the westernmost point in California.

-17. Abalone Point: This picnic area with stunning views is great for whale watching
+17. Abalone Point: This picnic area with stunning views is great for whale watching in Northern California.

 18. Nature Hikes: Shelter cove offers beautiful hiking trails that are accessible year round for hikers of all levels.
 The three main trails here are the Nature trail, the Franklin trail and the Nature Fitness Trail, all of which are dog friendly.
 Here are the details about these hiking trails in Shelter Cove here.

 19. Black Sand Beaches: Shelter Cove has dramatic black sand beaches that offer a blissful experience like no other.
 Devoid of crowds (they are all empty), these beaches on the Lost Coast where borne out of wind and water pummelling down on dark colored sandstone greywacke and an older compressed shale produced by tectonic activity between continental and oceanic plates that collided right off the shore here (source: Bureau of Land Management, King Range Conservation Area).